Ranger's

 My research and development platform has been a succession of

 Corvette Z06s, all daily-drivers.
-This platform has a lot in common
+My chosen platform has much in

-with the other very fast cars; they are all hard to launch and
+common with the other very fast cars; they are hard to launch and

 shift well without overwhelming traction.